argoproj/argo-rollouts/docs/getting-started/alb/index.md

   rules:
   - http:
       paths:
-      - path: /*
+      - path: /
+        pathType: Prefix
         backend:
+          service:
             # serviceName must match either: canary.trafficRouting.alb.rootService (if specified),
             # or canary.stableService (if rootService is omitted)
-          serviceName: rollouts-demo-root
+            name: rollouts-demo-root
             # servicePort must be the value: use-annotation
             # This instructs AWS Load Balancer Controller to look to annotations on how to direct traffic
+            port:
-          servicePort: use-annotation
+              name: use-annotation
 ```

 During an update, the Ingress will be injected with a
 [custom action annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/ingress/annotations/#actions),
 which directs the ALB to splits traffic between the stable and canary Services referenced by the Rollout.
 In this example, those Services are named: `rollouts-demo-stable` and `rollouts-demo-canary`
 respectively.

 Run the following commands to deploy: